BlaZe-001/Flystore/README.md

 ## About the Website

-- “FLYSTORE” is an E-commerce website platform for various products from different categories such as Clothing, Food, Footwear, Electronics, Home-appliances, Mobiles, Grocery, Cosmetics etc. Website displays all the lists of products with their respective prices.
+- “FLYSTORE” is an e-commerce website platform for various products from different categories such as Clothing, Food, Footwear, Electronics, Home-appliances, Mobiles, Grocery, Cosmetics etc. Website displays all the lists of products with their respective prices.
 There are two categories for login on this website: Admin and Customer.In an overview of this web application, the customer has to register in order to perform various actions.
 A customer can look for products, add products to the cart, add products to a wishlist.
 Each product contains its own description, features, and number of photos.
 Talking about the checkout procedure, as soon as the customer passes through checkout procedures, the he/she has to manage the order from the account section.
 - <b>Languages and Technologies used: PHP, HTML, CSS, JS/Bootstrap & MySQL
 - <b>Authors Name :</b> Anuj Jain, Prashant Singh Chauhan, Neha Singh, Pradumn Kumar & Vimal Vinayak